frenetic-lang/frenetic/guide/05-OxLearning.md

     as well as `h2`.

     > Note that this will fail if you have not already used `ping` to learn the
-    > locations of `h2` and `h3`.
+    > locations of `h2` and `h3` before starting `tcpdump`.
+Can you see why?

 ### An Efficient Learning Switch

 Sending traffic directly to its destination is a clear improvement over simply flooding, but we can do better.
 Just as in each previous chapter, we would like to install rules to keep forwarding on the switch.
-But this time we cannot be entirely proactive.
+But this time, we cannot be entirely proactive.
 Imagine, for a moment, that we intend our controller to work seamlessly with any number of hosts with arbitrary MAC addresses, rather than the prescribed topology we have tested with so far.
 In this case, we must